1694srinivasan/UserRegistration/README.md

 # UserRegistration
-user registration and authentication with email verification using django
+Simple user registration and authentication with email verification using django

+For email verification in project settings.py create Email host,port etc.